cschleiden/blog/blog/_posts/2019-07-27-mt-rainier.md

 We had had some reserverations for the Disappointment Cleaver route earlier this year but at the time the forecast did not look great and since our group had decided to follow the Rainier [go/no-go matrix](http://www.concurrentaffair.org/2017/07/06/mount-rainier-gono-go-decision-matrix/) published by the NPS we decided to not attempt it then.

-Luckily the forecast for last weekend looked great and every one in our group of four had a free weekend.
+Luckily the forecast for last weekend looked great and everyone in our group of four had a free weekend.
 One member of the group volunteered to go to the ranger station on the Thursday before to get a permit.
 Originally we were planning to camp at Camp Muir and summit via the DC route, but even though he arrived early at 6:30, he was already 7th in line and once it was his turn the only permit get could get was for Camp Schurman and the Emmons Glacier route.
 Well, it's less traveled but still considered one of the easier options to climb Rainier so we all agreed to give it a shot and to put that glacier travel training to use.

 We started early on Saturday morning from a fully packed White River Campground parking lot, hiked into Glacier Basin